 A driver’s MVR is an important snapshot of his driving history and should be reviewed carefully.
-Each driver’s MVR should be reviewed on an annual basis to assure driver’s stay within insurance guidelines for acceptable moving violations, accidents and non-moving violations within the last 36 month period.
-Drivers that are placed on probation, should have an MVR review on quarterly basis.
+Each driver’s MVR should be reviewed on an annual basis to assure driver’s stay within insurance guidelines for acceptable moving violations, accidents, and non-moving violations within the last 36 month period.
+Drivers that are placed on probation, should have an MVR review every quarter.
 The MVR should also be used to verify information on, both the application and the Certificate of Violations, as well as the Annual Review of Driving Record.